Julia sets and geometrically finite maps over finite extensions of the $p$-adic field: Restriction of the Julia set

 We proceed the proof of Claim \ref{claim:repelling} by induction.
-For $j=1$, the statement (a) follows immediately and the statement (b) follows from \eqref{equ:empty}.
-We begin to show the statements (c)--(e) for $j=1$.
+For $j=1$, the statement (i) follows immediately and the statement (ii) follows from \eqref{equ:empty}.
+We begin to show the statements (iii)--(v) for $j=1$.
 Noting that there is no open disk in $\phi(\overline{D}_{\C_p})$ containing $\phi(\overline{D})$, we obtain

 Then by \eqref{equ:c} and \eqref{equ:less}, the map $\phi$ is scaling on $\phi(\overline{D}_{\C_p})$.
 Let $1\le i_1\le n_1-1$ be the largest integer such that $\phi^{i_1}$ is scaling on $\phi(\overline{D}_{\C_p})$.
 If $i_1\not=n_1-1$, then by \eqref{equ:diam-same-1}, we have